Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Discussion

 Across the three primary test cases, clear trends in the orbit fitting can be seen.
-Semi-major axis ($a$) and eccentricity ($e$) are constrained to within 13\% of the true values, for all cases.
-Total mass $M$ also demonstrates a tight posterior distribution, and this could be further constrained if more stringent prior constraints from observational evidence are included.
-Inclination is more difficult to constrain as various combinations of $a, e$ and $i$ can produce similar projected trajectories on the sky. $\Omega$ and $\omega$ show the expected 180\(\degree\) reflection degeneracy in all cases, but much of the additional multimodality is broken for inclined orbits.
-Mass ratio $q$ is essentially unconstrained across all cases as, considering the Keplerian equation for orbital period, $P_\text{obs} \propto \frac{a^3}{M}$, it is only dependent on total mass and semi-major axis.
+Semi-major axis ($a$) and eccentricity ($e$) are tightly constrained to within 0.06 dex of their true values, for all cases.
+Total mass ($M$) exhibits a wide posterior distribution, with the MAP within 0.4 dex of the true value.
+Inclination ($i$) is more difficult to constrain as various combinations of $a, e$ and $i$ can produce similar projected trajectories on the sky.
+The position angle of nodes ($\Omega$) and argument of periastron ($\omega$) show the expected 180\(\degree\) reflection degeneracy.
+Mass ratio ($q$) is essentially unconstrained across all cases as, considering the Keplerian equation for orbital period, $P_\text{obs} \propto \frac{a^3}{M}$, it is only dependent on $M$ and $a$.
 The small number of observations that are likely to be possible with BHEX does present issues in tightly constraining orbits for which only a short arc is sampled.
-Naturally, more observations will always result in better fits of such cases.
+Naturally, more observations will always result in better fits.